 The Toyota Prius was never conceived to be an athlete.
 What made it really good is the fuel savings.
 No matter what you do (even in endless bumper-to-bumper gridlock), you’ll be hard-pressed not to achieve 50 mpg in the Prius.
 And considering Toyota’s penchant for bulletproof reliability and safety, the Prius makes a lot of sense for the daily commute.

 But with tons of choices in the market, it’s easier to be swayed into choosing the lowest bidder.
 After all, the Toyota Prius is an economical car.
-So why choose an expensive tire, right?
+So why choose an expensive Prius tires, right?

 Wrong!
-In order to make it simple, we created a list of the best tires for the Toyota Prius.
+In order to make it simple, we created a list of the best tires for Prius.
 We included OEM brands and cheaper alternatives to make it more interesting.

 The Best OEM Tires for Toyota Prius